hanatos/vkdt/src/tools/clut/readme.md

 for uniform illumination, avoiding vignetting by not filling the whole frame etc applies here.

-preparing the images for `mkssf`:
+preparing the images for `vkdt-mkssf`:

-to generate input for `mkssf`, load the images in `vkdt`, rectify them using the perspective correction in the `crop` module, and crop them so only the rectified patches are visible.
+to generate input for `vkdt-mkssf`, load the images in `vkdt`, rectify them using the perspective correction in the `crop` module, and crop them so only the rectified patches are visible.